Round and Resilience-Optimal Approximate Agreement on Trees and Block Graphs: Introduction

 \section{Introduction}

 Ensuring consistency among parties in a distributed system is essential, yet it is a difficult task in the face of potential failures or malicious behavior.
 Agreement protocols serve as indispensable tools for achieving consensus in such environments.
 One such fundamental primitive is Approximate Agreement ($\approximateagreement$) \cite{JACM:DLPSW86}.
-This problem considers a setting of $n$ parties in a network, where each party holds a real value as input.
-Even when up to $t$ out of the $n$ parties involved are Byzantine (i.e., malicious), $\approximateagreement$ enables the honest parties to obtain \emph{very close} values that lie within the range of honest inputs.
-More precisely, for any predefined error $\varepsilon > 0$, the honest parties' outputs should be $\varepsilon$-close.
+The Byzantine variant of this problem considers a setting of $n$ parties in a network, where each party holds a real value as input.
+Even when $t$ out of the $n$ parties involved are Byzantine (i.e., malicious), $\approximateagreement$ enables the honest parties to obtain \emph{$\varepsilon$-close} values (for any predefined error $\varepsilon > 0$) that lie within the range spanned by the honest inputs.
 This relaxed form of agreement has proven useful in scenarios where exact consensus is either unnecessary or infeasible, such as clock synchronization \cite{PODC:LenLos22}, blockchain oracles \cite{delphi24}, distributed machine learning \cite{SuVai16,federated20, federated21}, aviation control systems \cite{OPODIS:StolWat15, IEEE:MelWat18}, and robot gathering \cite{NBiS:PoRaTi11}.

 The $\approximateagreement$ problem is not limited to real-valued inputs.
-Several variants have been explored, including multidimensional real inputs and discrete domains such as cycle-free semilattices and various classes of graphs.
-These generalizations naturally extend the original requirements: the honest outputs still need to be close, and, instead of requiring the honest outputs to lie within the \emph{range} of honest inputs, these variants require the honest parties' outputs to be in the \emph{convex hull} of the honest inputs (defined according to the convexity notion associated with the input space).
-Our work is concerned with $\approximateagreement$ on trees.
-In this variant, as defined by Nowak and Rybicki \cite{DISC:NoRy19}, the input space is a labeled tree $\tree$ that is known to all parties.
-Then, each party holds a vertex of $\tree$ as input, and every honest party must output a vertex of $\tree$ such that the following conditions hold: (i) all honest outputs must be within distance one of each other, and (ii) the honest outputs must lie in the honest inputs' convex hull -- that is, in the smallest subtree of $\tree$ containing all honest input vertices.
+Several variants have been explored, including multidimensional real inputs \cite{PODC:VaiGar13, STOC:MenHer13, DIST:MHVG15} and discrete domains such as various classes of (connected) graphs \cite{DISC:NoRy19, eprint:ConvexWorld, OPODIS:Liu23, DISC:ACFR19, OPODIS:AttWel24}.
+These generalizations naturally extend the original requirements: the honest outputs still need to be close and they must be in the \emph{convex hull} of the honest inputs (defined according to the convexity notion associated with the input space).
+Intuitively, this means that honest outputs must lie ``inside the region” spanned by the honest inputs; formal definitions will be provided later.